 How well does this vaccine protect against COVID-19?

-In the trial, about 19,300 participants received the Johnson & Johnson vaccine.
+In the trial, about 19,300 participants received the Johnson and Johnson vaccine.
 Only 1,628 of those participants were Indigenous.
 Just 95 were AI/AN from US tribes (the rest were from Latin American countries).
 Only 18 of all the Indigenous participants got COVID 19 after being vaccinated — and just one of them was AI/AN from the US.
 Not a single hospitalization or death occurred among the Indigenous participants.
-It’s worth adding that no genetic or scientific factors explain why this vaccine would offer less protection against COVID-19 for AI/ANs compared with all other racial groups.
+It's worth adding that no genetic or scientific factors explain why this vaccine would offer less protection against COVID-19 for AI/ANs compared with all other racial groups.

 What about the two-dose COVID-19 vaccines?
 No cases of COVID-19 were recorded among AI/AN study participants who received these vaccines: that's zero out of 107 (Moderna) and 104 (Pfizer/BioNTech).

 All three vaccines were rigorously studied in tens of thousands of clinical trial volunteer participants.
 Given the reassuring results of those studies, the FDA deemed them safe and effective in protecting people from hospitalizations and deaths due to COVID-19 infection.
 By late April, more than 230 million doses of COVID-19 vaccines had been given to people across the US.

 Some people have no side effects after getting the vaccine.
 Others have common, temporary side effects, such as pain at the injection site, muscle aches, fever, and feeling tired.